 First and foremost, I do not support amnesty for those that entered the country illegally.
-I strongly believe that individuals who came here illegally should be punished to the fullest extent of the law, not rewarded for their actions.
-However, I understand that our immigration system needs reform.
+I strongly believe that individuals who came here illegally should not be rewarded for illegal entry.
+However, I understand that our immigration system needs reform in order to modernize and streamline our laws and procedures.
 I believe that we need to reform the path to citizenship to make it more enticing to come to America legally.
 We should be doing our best to retain immigrants who come to America for a superior education and then decide not to stay.
-We need to examine the “anchor baby” policy and must fully comprehend the message we are sending to individuals considering entering the country illegally.

 I have been a strong supporter of numerous legislative efforts that cover every angle of illegal immigration.
 As the House health care bill was being debated late in 2009, I offered an amendment to the Rules Committee that would have barred illegal immigrants from participating in any federal health program; be it Medicaid, Medicare, or any new benefit derived from a Democratic health care bill.
 My amendment was denied by Democrats on the Rules Committee.
 I have cosponsored the English Language Unity Act, a bill that would make English the official language of the United States.
 I am a cosponsor of the Birthright Citizenship Act, which would end the practice of giving automatic citizenship to ‘anchor babies,’ those that are born in the U.S. to illegal immigrants.
 Furthermore, I feel that it is unfair to penalize legal students by allowing illegal immigrant students to obtain in-state tuition for higher education.
 To fight against this I have cosponsored H.R 4548, a bill to block this practice.